 Both Alberta and Saskatchewan have recently updated their land-use/activity restriction guidelines for Sage-Grouse habitat, and land-use activities should be monitored to ensure compliance with guidelines.
-Periodic evaluation of all disturbance-protection measures should be performed to keep up-to-date with ongoing research and new information (for example, see Section 7.3).
+Periodic evaluation of all disturbance-protection measures should be performed to keep up-to-date with ongoing research and new information.
 If possible, protocols for habitat reclamation in areas with existing developments that are otherwise suitable for Sage-Grouse can be explored; however, the focus for habitat management should be on areas that are currently occupied by Sage-Grouse, keeping them free from disturbance.